cran/saotd/README.md

         based on a list of hashtags and a requested number of entries per hashtag.

 -   Explore

     -   `tweet_tidy` removes all emoticons, punctuation, weblinks, etc and converts converts the data to a tidy structure.
     -   `merge_terms` merges terms within a dataframe and prevents redundancy in the analysis.
     -   `unigram` displays the text Uni-Grams within the Twitter data in sequence from the most used to the least used.
 A Uni-Gram is a single word.
     -   `bigram` displays the text Bi-Grams within the Twitter data in sequence from the most used to the least used.
 A Bi-Gram is a combination of two consecutive words.
     -   `trigram` displays the text Tri-Grams within the Twitter data in sequence from the most used to the least used.
 A Tri-Gram is a combination of three consecutive words.
     -   `bigram_network` Bi-Gram networks builds on computed Bi-Grams.
         Bi-Gram networks serve as a visualization tool that displays the relationships between the words simultaneously as opposed to a tabular display of Bi-Gram words.
     -   `word_corr` displays the word correlation between words.
     -   `word_corr_network` displays the mutual relationship between words.
 The correlation network shows higher correlations with a thicker and darker edge color.

 -   Topic Analysis

     -   `number_topics` determines the optimal number of Latent topics within a dataframe by tuning the Latent Dirichlet Allocation (LDA) model parameters.
 Uses the `ldatuning` package and outputs an ldatuning plot. **This process can be time consuming depending on the size of the dataframe.**
     -   `tweet_topics` determines the Latent topics within a dataframe by using Latent Dirichlet Allocation (LDA) model parameters.
         Uses the `ldatuning` package and outputs an ldatuning plot.
         Prepares Tweet text, creates DTM, conducts LDA, display data terms associated with each topic.

 -   Sentiment Calculation

     -   `tweet_scores` calculates the Sentiment Scores using the [Bing Lexicon Dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html) that will account for sentiment by hashtag or topic.
     -   `posneg_words` determines and displays the most positive and negative words within the Twitter data.
     -   `tweet_min_scores` determines the minimum scores for either the entire dataset or the minimum scores associated with a hashtag or topic analysis.
     -   `tweet_max_scores` determines the maximum scores for either the entire dataset or the maximum scores associated with a hashtag or topic analysis.

 -   Visualizations

     -   `tweet_corpus_distribution` determines the scores distribution
         for the entire Twitter data corpus.
     -   `tweet_distribution` determines the scores distribution by hashtag or topic for Twitter data.
     -   `tweet_box` displays the distribution scores of either hashtag or topic Twitter data.
     -   `tweet_violin` displays the distribution scores of either hashtag or topic Twitter data.
     -   `tweet_time` displays how the Twitter data sentiment scores through time.
-      - `tweet_worldmap` displays the location of a Tweet across the globe by hashtag or topic.
+    -   `tweet_worldmap` function is not longer exported, as the Twitter data does not contain latitude and longitude values.
+Displays the location of a Tweet across the globe by hashtag or topic.

 ## Example